s3cur3/elixir-bench/README.md

 ### List comprehension

 ```
-$ mix bench list_comprehension_bench.exs
-Settings:
-  duration:      1.0 s

-## ListComprehensionBench
-[09:46:57] 1/4: Evens using `Enum` with anonymous function
-[09:46:59] 2/4: Evens using `Enum` with named function
-[09:47:01] 3/4: Evens using `for` comprehension with inline test
-[09:47:03] 4/4: Evens using `for` comprehension with named function

-Finished in 7.87 seconds

 ## ListComprehensionBench
 benchmark name                                        iterations   average time
 Evens using `for` comprehension with inline test           10000   145.34 µs/op